-The Game menu provides commands to enable the game mode and test newly created features.
+The Game menu provides commands to enable Game Mode and test newly created AI/physics features.

-Switches to game mode so you can play the level within
+Switches to Game Mode so that you can play the level within the editor (Ctrl+G).

 Suspend Game Input

-Switches to Sandbox Editor control mode while still running the game in the viewport.
-This enables adjusting properties in the editor while the game is still running.
-To enter to the game mode again click on the viewport.
-Use tilde key (~) as shortcut.
+Switches to Sandbox control mode while still running the game in the Viewport.
+This allows users to adjust properties in the Editor while the game is still running.

-Enables Physics and AI in Edit mode so user doesn't need to jump in game to see how they behave (Ctrl+P)
+Enables Physics and AI in Edit mode so that users don't need to jump in-game to see how they behave (Ctrl+P).

 Sets the player to the position where the current editing camera is.
 This can be used to prevent the camera triggering logic such as AreaTriggers while in Editing mode.